tech-naushad/CampusAI/campusai-rag-api/ReadME.md

 - HR sees **business impact, your role, and value to the company**.
 - Tech leads see **architecture, models, streaming design, and project structure**.

----

-If you want, I can also **add a small visual diagram** showing the **RAG + streaming flow** for even stronger impact—it often grabs attention in GitHub repos and resumes.

-Do you want me to create that diagram?